 - Staff can award up to 4 House Points for excellent work, effort or service.
 These will be awarded by signing the wheel in the student organiser. - Praise emails.
 These are worth 4 house points.
 They are awarded for excellent work in a specific subject area or for a specific contribution/action worthy of praise above and beyond the usual expectations. - 'Head of Year' House Point.
 These are worth 5 points and are only to be given out by the HoY.
 These house points can be given for a range of reasons including: excellent work, representing the school, behaviour, values, contribution to school life etc. - 'Values House Point' worth between 1 and 5 House Points.
 These can be given by staff when seeing a student do something that represents that particular value.
 The points are added to the normal house point count, where the tutor will add them electronically on to SIMS and then the paper copy is passed to the Values Lead, who will use these awards to inform the award for the monthly Values Champions. - Star of the week given to students in Year Group assembly HoY will log these on SIMs and award the students with 5 house points. - Special SLT House point worth 10 points.
-These are awarded in two different ways: - Any member of SLT may award a Special SLT House point for an outstanding contribution to school life. - Any member of staff may nominate a student for a Special SLT House point.
+These are awarded in two different ways: - o Any member of SLT may award a Special SLT House point for an outstanding contribution to school life. - o Any member of staff may nominate a student for a Special SLT House point.
 Staff must use their discretion and these awards must be for exceptional work, effort, progress and/or achievement.
 Staff send the nominated student to the SLT's PA who will find/arrange for a member of SLT to see the student.
 This will be recorded on SIMS by the SLT PA. - The Head of Year House point, Values House Point and SLT House points all come in paper form.
-Students then give them to their form tutor in Monday afternoon registration time when teachers are doing the house point count.
+Students then give them to their form tutor in Monday afternoon registration time when teachers are doing the house point count. - Teachers electronically add on any of the special paper house points and any full wheels in student planners (10 HP) onto SIMS.